woodser/monero-ts/docs/developer_guide/multisig_wallets.md

 The following is an example of creating multisig wallets.

-For a full example of creating and sending funds from multisig wallets, see [this test](https://github.com/monero-ecosystem/monero-javascript/blob/80d89aae145d675c61d2a7f4c4769a749b5984f7/src/test/TestMoneroWalletCommon.js#L3549).
+For a full example of creating and sending funds from multisig wallets, see "Supports multisig sample code" in [TestMoneroWalletCommon.js](https://github.com/monero-ecosystem/monero-javascript/blob/master/src/test/TestMoneroWalletCommon.js).

 ```javascript
 // create multisig wallets which require 3 out of 5 participants to send funds